Merkel's conservatives, SPD agree German coalition blueprint: sources

 Merkel has ruled with the SPD in two of her three terms in office, including in the last parliament from 2013-2017.
 A re-run of their partnership is not yet certain.

-Before the two groups move to formal coalition negotiations, SPD leaders need to convince party members to give a green light at a congress planned for Jan.
+Before the two groups move to formal coalition negotiations, SPD leaders need to persuade party members to give a green light at a congress planned for Jan.
 21.

 Many SPD members fear governing with the conservatives again would further weaken their party after it suffered the worst result in September’s vote since the modern Federal Republic was founded in 1949.

-Reporting by Holger Hansen and Andreas Rinke; Writing by Paul Carrel; Editing by Noah Barkin
+Reporting by Holger Hansen and Andreas Rinke; Writing by Paul Carrel, Editing by Ralph Boulton and Angus MacSwan